Solartraveler/solarclock/minimatrix/software/readme.md

   * Set current consumption for used LEDs

-  * Set time until alarm goes off anyway
+  * Set time until alarm a beeping alarm goes silent without user interaction

   * Select which type debug messages should be printed on the RS232 interface

-  * Set charger between on/off/automatic

-  * Selects if clock should switch display completely off when dark
+  * Selects if clock should switch display completely off when dark or stay always at at least minimal brightness

 - Showing many informations: